 The survey is the chance for our research student community to provide us with feedback on their experience.
 We need to know what postgraduate researchers think so we can address issues and keep doing what is valued.
 It is an opportunity to say what went well and what can be improved.

 We encourage everyone to give us their views: the more responses the more meaningful the data and the more poweful the argument for changing things where they need to be changed.
 The survey is confidential and the results are made anonymous so that no individual can be identified.

-2015 is the first time that UCL has run the national PRES survey.
-In previous years we have run in-house graduate surveys.
+2017 is the second time that UCL has run the national PRES survey.

 For further information, please see the FAQs.

 The survey is carried out at UCL by the Doctoral School and the questionnaire hosted online by Bristol Online Surveys.
-In the week beginning 2 March all research postgraduate students will receive an email from the Doctoral School asking them to complete the survey.
+On the launch date all research postgraduate students will receive an email from the Doctoral School asking them to complete the survey.
 Staff will also be sent information to assist them in raising the profile of the survey.

 The survey questions are broken down into the following areas:

 Within these categories, students are asked to agree or disagree (on a scale of one to five) with statements, or indicate how often a learning style or behaviour is encouraged.